elasekness/RNASeq_workshop/Day4.md

 > Here, the gene ratio (DEGs in pathway/annotated genes in pathway) is represented along the x-axis and the size of the dot corresponds to the number of DE genes in an enriched KEGG category. <br>
 > Again, the color indicates the strength of the adjusted p-value. <br>

-* Are these results consistent with our expectations given the contributing role of pqsE in regulating quorum sensing and biofilm formation? <br>
+* Are these results consistent with our expectations given the role of pqsE in regulating quorum sensing and biofilm formation? <br>
 * The default KEGG IDs are the locus tags for bacteria.
 We could convert our locus tags to KOs and see if our enrichment results differ. <br>

 We can convert our locus tags into different gene identifiers with the `bitr_kegg()` function. <br>